Aklilu Habte-Wold

+After becoming Prime Minister due to the death of his predecessor he becomes the first non-feudal and democratically elected person from a poor background later educated who became prime minister and thus serving the second highest office in the land.
+During his first term passing on to his next term after winning the 1965 general election he imposed a highly unpopular tax policy (head tax) a revolt started nonetheless the long-fought Somali backed terrorist Bale revolt from 1963 to 1970 through the support of the United States and United Kingdom was ultimately stopped.
+After winning his third and last term following his election victory in the 1969 general election having the highest turnout of about 3.4 million voters following his previous election shifted the monarch as the leader who mainly represented Ethiopia out of country while he handled economic policy and domestic and legislative affairs in parliament and the country as a whole.
+He failed numerous times to implement land reform and couldn't secure enough parliamentary votes for his efforts to redistribute feudal-owned land to the broader population.

+Following the 1973 oil crisis and the student revolts Aklilu resigned as prime minister later replaced by Endelkachew Makonnen who were later both executed without due process or any judicial trial from the military junta in 1974 known as the Massacre of the Sixty or Black Saturday he died at the age of 62.

+Aklilu is often praised by later Ethiopian diplomats for his for front diplomacy as foreign minister and his transition of an aristocratic society to a transitional semi-democratic landscape.

 Life

-Aklilu Habte-Wold was the son of a rural Ethiopian Orthodox priest from the Bulga district of Shewa province.
+Aklilu Habte-Wold was the son of a rural Ethiopian Orthodox priest from the Bulga district of Shewa Province.
 He and his brothers, Makonnen Habte-Wold and Akalework Habte-Wold benefited from the patronage of Emperor Haile Selassie, who had them educated.
 Aklilu Habte-Wold attended the French lycee in Alexandria, then afterwards studied in France.

 Upon returning to Ethiopia, Aklilu became the protégé of the powerful Tsehafi Taezaz ("Minister of the Pen") Wolde Giyorgis Wolde Yohannes, another man of humble birth, who had become a powerful figure in Ethiopian government, and a close advisor to the Emperor, with his appointment as Tsehafi Taezaz.
 Wolde Giyorgis recommended the sons of Habte-Wold to the Emperor, who promoted them through the ranks so that the two eldest, Makonnen and Aklilu, became particularly influential with the monarch.
 Their humble origins, and the fact that they owed their education and advancement solely to the Emperor, allowed Emperor Haile Selassie to trust them implicitly and to favor them and other commoners of humble origin in government appointments and high positions at the expense of the aristocracy, whose loyalty to his person, rather than to the institution of Emperor he suspected.
 The Emperor's preference for such men as Aklilu Habte-Wold over the high nobles created resentment among the aristocracy, who believed they were being displaced by these new western educated "technocrats".